By Chris Carmichael,

 Stay on a wheel

-During big multi-day rides like the Amgen Tour of California Race Experience, we remind athletes to stay in the draft any time they drift too far to the side or open a gap.
+During big multi-day rides at CTS Camps and Bucket List Events, we remind athletes to stay in the draft any time they drift too far to the side or open a gap.
 It’s not that the immediate cost is that high, but that small wasted efforts add up to a lot of wasted power and energy.
 Be diligent.
 Watch the wind and put yourself in the best position to stay in the draft.
+Read more about drafting and cycling in the wind.

 Find the right group

-If you’re in a group ride or a cycling event like a gran fondo, century, or multiday tour, you don’t want to be either the strongest or weakest rider in your group.
+In events like gran fondos, gravel races, century rides, or multiday tours, you want to be neither the strongest nor the weakest rider in your group.
 If you latch on to a group that’s way too strong, you’re likely to dig too deep too early and get dropped.
-If you’re too conservative and end up in a slower group where you’re the strongest rider, it is hard for the rest of the group to help share the work.
-Ideally, you’re right in the middle so you can benefit from the stronger riders and also contribute your fare share.
+If you’re too conservative you’ll end up in a slower group.
+When you’re the strongest rider in a slower group, it is hard for the other riders to help share the work.
+Ideally, you’re right in the middle so you can benefit from the stronger riders and also contribute your fair share.

 Best workout: Tempo

 Tempo intervals are best way to use shorter workouts to prepare for long flat rides.
-The intensity is below lactate threshold but harder than your cruising endurance pace (80-85% of CTS Field Test Power, 88-90% of CTS Field Test Heart Rate, or RPE 6/10).
+The intensity is below Functional Threshold Power (FTP) but harder than your cruising endurance pace.
 Aim to ride an uninterrupted interval of 30-45 minutes in a gear that brings your cadence down to about 70-75 rpm.
 This scenario helps you develop the aerobic power and neuromuscular adaptation to maintain inertia rolling along flat roads at moderate power output.

 Ride Faster in Rolling Hills